malihamohit1100/malihamohit1100/README.md

 💬 Ask me about **JAVA, Javascript, Bootstrap, MySql... or anything [here](https://github.com/malihamohit1100/malihamohit1100/issues)**

-⚡ Fun fact **Reading Books is fun for me, I can read for 24/7 a day.
+⚡ Fun fact **Reading Books is fun for me, I can read for 24/7.
 I also draw, animate, and record audiobooks**

 🌍 I'm proficient at different languages **ENGLISH, BANGLA, GERMAN, KOREAN, HINDI**